 Mysterious Stonehenge, England

 Mysterious coffee in the mysterious Stonehenge.
-I’ve been to Stonehenge more than 20 times and had a coffee couple of times as I mostly drink a coffee in Salisbury after visiting the English Heritage.
-On this particular day, the driver gifted me with a mysterious coin and told me that I can exchange it for a coffee.
+I’ve been to Stonehenge more than 20 times and I had a coffee couple of times as I mostly drink a coffee in Salisbury after visiting the English Heritage.
+On this particular day, the driver gifted me with a mysterious coin and told me to exchange it for a coffee at the Stonehenge Café counter.
 Well, it worked, and thanks to the bus driver.
 People in England are very friendly and I like the British accent.
 I never had a British Visa on my Indian passport.
 Mysterious, isn’t it?

 French Coffee: 1.
 Marseille 2.
 Deauville 3.
 Casis